Uber Careers: How to Make Money and Be Debt Free

 1. Ignore the “Hot Spots”

-Quite possibly one of the biggest and most helpful tips on working for Uber is to ignore hot spots and surge pricing.
+Quite possibly one of the biggest and most helpful tips on how to make money with Uber is to ignore hot spots and surge pricing.
 This is due to the very basic law of supply and demand.
 The fewer drivers that are available in an area, the higher the fare.
 If every driver knows that the bars on Main Street shut down at 2 a.m. and they are all sitting there waiting, supply is high so the price goes down.
 Find yourself a good, safe area where there are few or no other drivers.

 2. Find a Spot and Park It